 Since sciatic nerve pain is a form of inflammation in the body, anti-inflammatory lifestyle behaviors may help reduce sciatic nerve pain.
 Some external anti-inflammatory treatments may include cold packs for 20 minutes at a time, several times a day on the painful area.
 If this doesn’t work after several days, then hot packs, or alternating hot and cold packs may help.

-Internal inflammation-fighting treatments for sciatic nerve pain include changes in eating, taking curcumin daily, and quitting smoking.
-Research shows that plant-based diets, which are rich in antioxidants from fruits and vegetables can reduce inflammation in the body and help those with neuropathic pain related to type 2 diabetes.
-Study results also show promise that a diet to reduce inflammation can make a big difference in those with inflammatory conditions like sciatica.
-In addition, the antioxidant, inflammation-fighting compound curcumin, which is the active ingredient in the spice turmeric, has been found to help those with sciatica.
-Research shows that daily curcumin use may be a safe and effective treatment of lumbar radiculopathy, or sciatic pain.
+Measures that can help discourage internal inflammation for sciatic nerve pain include changes in eating, taking curcumin daily, and quitting smoking.
+Research shows that plant-based diets, which are rich in antioxidants from fruits and vegetables can promote normal levels of inflammation in the body and help those with neuropathic pain related to type 2 diabetes.
+Study results also show promise that a diet to help reduce inflammation can make a big difference in those with inflammatory conditions like sciatica.
+In addition, the antioxidant, compound curcumin, which is the active ingredient in the spice turmeric, has been found to provide health benefits to those with sciatica.
+Research shows that daily curcumin use may be a safe and effective supplement that supports immune and joint health.